Leveraging modal structure similarity for simulation of spatially evolving wakes: Visualizing body-inclusive and

 \section{Visualizing body-inclusive $Re = 5 \times 10^3$ and $Re = 5 \times 10^4$}

 In this section, we compare SPOD spectra and wake statistics between 5kBI and 50kBI to establish coherent structure similarity prior to high-Re initialization.
 Figure~\ref{fig:5k_50k_bi_snap} shows contours of instantaneous radial velocity at $x/D = 10$.
 Both 5kBI and 50kBI exhibit a similar radial extent of the wake.
-However, 50kBI displays finer structures near the centerline, consistent with the Kolmogorov hypothesis that smaller scales become increasingly prevalent at higher Reynolds numbers due to enhanced inertial effects.
+However, 50kBI displays finer structures near the centerline, consistent with the Kolmogorov hypothesis that smaller scales become increasingly prevalent at higher Reynolds numbers due to a larger inertial cascading range.